RA Flexible Software Package Documentation Release v5.5.0

 Trace Buffer NameName must be a valid C symbolg_tx_trace_buffer Name of trace buffer symbol, only used if Event Trace is enabled.

 Memory section for Trace BufferManual Entry.bss Specify the memory section where the Trace Buffer will be allocated, only used if Event Trace is enabled.
-To view TraceX data, export this buffer as raw binary data to a file (.trx extension recommended) and open it with Microsoft Azure RTOS TraceX.
+To view TraceX data, export this buffer as raw binary data to a file (.trx extension recommended) and open it with Azure RTOS TraceX.

 Trace Buffer SizeValue must be greater than 065536 Trace buffer size in bytes, only used if Event Trace is enabled